-Many of my carvings are left natural to reveal the beauty of the grain, but for the caricatures I’ve been doing, I had to learn to paint.
-Fortunately I had the opportunity to study under Fern Henry, a local artist for many years.
+Many of my carvings are left natural to reveal the beauty of the wood grain, but for the caricatures I’ve been doing, I had to learn to paint.
+Fortunately, I had the opportunity to study under Fern Henry, a local artist for many years and more recently Patty Rucker at the Coastal Bend woodcarving class.
 I’ve tried other art forms, but I just prefer the feel of wood.
 Woodcarving provides an endless choice of subjects and materials to use.
-Carvers typically use basswood, butternut, tupelo, cottonwood bark and found wood.
+Carvers typically use basswood, butternut, tupelo, cottonwood bark and found wood.”